Multilingual call center outsourcing is gaining popularity among businesses seeking to accommodate the varied needs of their diverse customer base.

-The answer may differ from company to company, of course, but since it’s a huge cultural melting pot, businesses catering to the US market could definitely use a hand from linguistically skilled professionals.
+The answer may differ from company to company, of course.
+But since it’s a huge cultural melting pot, businesses catering to the North American market would definitely benefit from linguistically skilled professionals.

 Bilingualism in America